imrafaelmerino/JIO/README.md

 ### Testing the Signup Service with JIO

 JIO offers an elegant and efficient approach to testing.
 It eliminates the need for external libraries like Mockito, making your testing experience smoother and more expressive.
-In your test class, you can implement lambda functions directly.
+Since Lambdas are just functions, you can implement them in your test class, directly.
 This approach enables you to tailor the behavior of each lambda to your specific test scenario, making your tests highly adaptable and expressive:

 ```code